computorg/template-computo-R/README.md

 ### Step 4: proof reproducibility

-It is now time to put everything together and check that your work is indeed reproducible!
-To this end, you need to rely on a github action, whose default is found here: [.github/workflows/build_n_publish.yml](https://github.com/computorg/template-computo-R/blob/main/.github/workflows/build_n_publish.yml)
+Put everything together and check that your work is indeed reproducible.
+To this end, you need to rely on a github action, whose default is pre-configured and found here: [.github/workflows/build_n_publish.yml](https://github.com/computorg/template-computo-R/blob/main/.github/workflows/build_n_publish.yml)

 This action will